inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

    the information contained in tracebacks may contain file system paths which reveal your identity or other information from your system.

-**Show intermediate layers generated by postprocessing:** This option will cause QGIS to show the intermediate files generated by the postprocessing steps in the map canvas.
+* :guilabel:`Show intermediate layers generated by postprocessing` : This
+  option will cause QGIS to show the intermediate files generated by the postprocessing steps in the map canvas.

-**Female ratio default value:** This is the default female to total population ratio used for generating gender breakdowns.
+* :guilabel:`Default female ratio` : This is the default female to total population ratio used por generating Gender breakdowns

-**Keyword cache for remote data sources:** This option is used to determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
-See Keywords System for more information on the keywords system.
+* :guilabel:`Keyword cache for remote datasources` : This option is used to determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
+See :ref:`keywords-system` in the
+  |project_name| User-Manual for more information on the keywords system.

-**Run analysis in separate thread (experimental):** This option cause the analysis to be run in its own thread.
+* :guilabel:`Run analysis in separate thread (experimental)` : This option cause the analysis to be run in its own thread.

+.. warning:: It is not recommended to use the threaded implementation at this time.
+For this reason it is disabled by default.

-.. note:: Pressing Cancel at any time will close the options dialog and any changes made will not be applied.
-Pressing Ok at any time will close the options dialog and any changes made will be applied immediately.
+.. note:: Pressing
+   :guilabel:`Cancel` at any time will close the options dialog and any changes made will **not** be applied.
+   Pressing :guilabel:`Ok` at any time will close the options dialog and any changes made **will** be applied immediately.

+.. note:: The exact button order shown on this dialog may differ depending on your operating system or desktop environment.

+..
+COPY PASTE from USER MANUAL SECTION OPTIONS UP TO HERE

 We encourage you to check (in addition to the default ones):